5 Essential Recruiter Skills

 Some examples of communication skills that successful recruiters use:

-• Actively paying attention to hiring managers and also candidates' responses throughout the recruitment process, showing a genuine interest, and understanding their needs and preferences.
+• Paying attention to hiring managers and also candidates' responses throughout the recruitment process, showing a genuine interest, and understanding their needs and preferences.

 • Adaptable communication and adjusting communication style to suit different candidates and situations.